jaduimstra/binary-classification/README.md

 - `CTR_Logistic_Regression.ipynb`

 Click Thru Rate prediction using pandas and scikit-learn on Criteo Kaggle dataset.
 More detail is given in the notebook itself.
+See also my [SlideShare deck](http://http://www.slideshare.net/JosephDuimstraPhD/ctr-logistic-regression) for an overview of the workflow.